Source code for ribs.emitters.rankers

 # Generates the docstring for reset. reset.__doc__ = f""" Generates a random direction in the archive's measure space.
 A random direction is sampled from a standard Gaussian -- since the standard Gaussian is isotropic, there is equal probability for any direction.
 The direction is then scaled to the archive bounds so that it is a random archive direction. {_RESET_ARGS} """

-[docs]class TwoStageRandomDirectionRanker(RankerBase): """Similar to :class:`ribs.emitters.rankers.RandomDirectionRanker`, but the solutions are first ranked by whether they are added, then by their projection onto a random direction in the archive space.
-This ranker originates from `Fontaine 2020 <https://arxiv.org/abs/1912.02400>`_ as RandomDirectionEmitter. """ def __init__(self, seed=None): super().__init__(seed) self._target_measure_dir = None @property def target_measure_dir(self): """numpy.ndarray: ``(measure_dim,)`` array with the target measure direction vector.""" return self._target_measure_dir @target_measure_dir.setter def target_measure_dir(self, value): self._target_measure_dir = value
+[docs] class TwoStageRandomDirectionRanker(RankerBase): """Ranks solutions based on status and on projection onto a direction in measure space.
+This ranker differs from :class:`ribs.emitters.rankers.RandomDirectionRanker` in that solutions are ranked in two stages: first by whether they are added, then by their projection onto a random direction in the archive space.
+This ranker originates from the random direction emitter in `Fontaine 2020 <https://arxiv.org/abs/1912.02400>`_.
+Note that archives used with this ranker must have ``lower_bounds`` and ``upper_bounds`` attributes. """ def __init__(self, seed: Int | None = None) -> None: super().__init__(seed) self._target_measure_dir = None @property def target_measure_dir(self) -> np.ndarray: """``(measure_dim,)`` array with the target measure direction vector.""" return self._target_measure_dir @target_measure_dir.setter def target_measure_dir(self, value: np.ndarray) -> None: self._target_measure_dir = value

-[docs] def rank(self, emitter, archive, data, add_info): if self._target_measure_dir is None: raise RuntimeError("target measure direction not set") projections = np.dot(data["measures"], self._target_measure_dir) # To avoid using an array of tuples, ranking_values is a 2D array # [[status_0, projection_0], ..., [status_n, projection_n]] ranking_values = np.stack((add_info["status"], projections), axis=-1) # Sort by whether the solution was added into the archive, # followed by projection. return ( np.flip(np.lexsort(np.flip(ranking_values, axis=-1).T)), ranking_values, )
+[docs] def rank( self, emitter: EmitterBase, archive: ArchiveBase, data: BatchData, add_info: BatchData, ) -> tuple[np.ndarray, np.ndarray]: if self._target_measure_dir is None: raise RuntimeError("target measure direction not set") projections = np.dot(data["measures"], self._target_measure_dir) # To avoid using an array of tuples, ranking_values is a 2D array # [[status_0, projection_0], ..., [status_n, projection_n]] ranking_values = np.stack((add_info["status"], projections), axis=-1) # Sort by whether the solution was added into the archive, # followed by projection. return ( np.flip(np.lexsort(np.flip(ranking_values, axis=-1).T)), ranking_values, )

-rank.__doc__ = f""" Ranks the solutions first by whether they are added, then by their projection onto a random direction in the archive. {_RANK_ARGS} """
+rank.__doc__ = f""" Ranks solutions first by whether they are added, then by their projection onto a random direction in the archive. {_RANK_ARGS} """

 reset.__doc__ = RandomDirectionRanker.reset.__doc__

-[docs]class ObjectiveRanker(RankerBase): """Ranks the solutions solely based on the objective values.
-This ranker originates in `Fontaine 2020 <https://arxiv.org/abs/1912.02400>`_ in which it was part of the optimizing emitter. """
+[docs] class ObjectiveRanker(RankerBase): """Ranks solutions based on objective values.
+This ranker originates in the optimizing emitter in `Fontaine 2020 <https://arxiv.org/abs/1912.02400>`_. """

-[docs] def rank(self, emitter, archive, data, add_info): # Sort only by objective value. return np.flip(np.argsort(data["objective"])), data["objective"]
+[docs] def rank( self, emitter: EmitterBase, archive: ArchiveBase, data: BatchData, add_info: BatchData, ) -> tuple[np.ndarray, np.ndarray]: # Sort only by objective value. return np.flip(np.argsort(data["objective"])), data["objective"]

 rank.__doc__ = f""" Ranks the solutions based on their objective values. {_RANK_ARGS} """

-[docs]class TwoStageObjectiveRanker(RankerBase): """Similar to :class:`ribs.emitters.rankers.ObjectiveRanker`, but ranks newly added solutions before improved solutions.
-This ranker originates in `Fontaine 2020 <https://arxiv.org/abs/1912.02400>`_ as OptimizingEmitter. """
+[docs] class TwoStageObjectiveRanker(RankerBase): """Ranks solutions based on status and on objective values.
+This ranker is similar to :class:`ribs.emitters.rankers.ObjectiveRanker`, but ranks newly added solutions before improved solutions.
+This ranker originates in the optimizing emitter in `Fontaine 2020 <https://arxiv.org/abs/1912.02400>`_. """

-[docs] def rank(self, emitter, archive, data, add_info): # To avoid using an array of tuples, ranking_values is a 2D array # [[status_0, objective_0], ..., [status_0, objective_n]] ranking_values = np.stack((add_info["status"], data["objective"]), axis=-1) # Sort by whether the solution was added into the archive, followed # by the objective values. return ( np.flip(np.lexsort(np.flip(ranking_values, axis=-1).T)), ranking_values, )
+[docs] def rank( self, emitter: EmitterBase, archive: ArchiveBase, data: BatchData, add_info: BatchData, ) -> tuple[np.ndarray, np.ndarray]: # To avoid using an array of tuples, ranking_values is a 2D array # [[status_0, objective_0], ..., [status_0, objective_n]] ranking_values = np.stack((add_info["status"], data["objective"]), axis=-1) # Sort by whether the solution was added into the archive, followed # by the objective values. return ( np.flip(np.lexsort(np.flip(ranking_values, axis=-1).T)), ranking_values, )

-rank.__doc__ = f""" Ranks the solutions based on their objective values, while prioritizing newly added solutions. {_RANK_ARGS} """
+rank.__doc__ = f""" Ranks solutions based on their objective values, while prioritizing newly added solutions. {_RANK_ARGS} """

-_NAME_TO_RANKER_MAP = { "ImprovementRanker": ImprovementRanker, "TwoStageImprovementRanker": TwoStageImprovementRanker, "RandomDirectionRanker": RandomDirectionRanker, "TwoStageRandomDirectionRanker": TwoStageRandomDirectionRanker, "ObjectiveRanker": ObjectiveRanker, "TwoStageObjectiveRanker": TwoStageObjectiveRanker, "imp": ImprovementRanker, "2imp": TwoStageImprovementRanker, "rd": RandomDirectionRanker, "2rd": TwoStageRandomDirectionRanker, "obj": ObjectiveRanker, "2obj": TwoStageObjectiveRanker } def _get_ranker(klass, seed): """Returns a ranker class based on its name. ``klass`` can be a reference to the class of the ranker, the full name of a ranker, e.g. "ImprovementRanker", or the abbreviated name for a ranker such as "imp".
-Args: klass (callable or str): This parameter may either be a callable (e.g. a class or a lambda function) that takes in no parameters and returns an instance of :class:`RankerBase`, or it may be a full or abbreviated ranker name.
-Returns: The corresponding ranker class instance. """ if isinstance(klass, str): if klass in _NAME_TO_RANKER_MAP: return _NAME_TO_RANKER_MAP[klass](seed) raise ValueError(f"`{klass}` is not the full or abbreviated " "name of a valid ranker") if callable(klass): ranker = klass(seed) if isinstance(ranker, RankerBase): return ranker raise ValueError(f"Callable `{klass}` did not return an instance " "of RankerBase.") raise ValueError(f"`{klass}` is neither a callable nor a string")
+_NAME_TO_RANKER_MAP = { "DensityRanker": DensityRanker, "ImprovementRanker": ImprovementRanker, "NoveltyRanker": NoveltyRanker, "ObjectiveRanker": ObjectiveRanker, "RandomDirectionRanker": RandomDirectionRanker, "TwoStageImprovementRanker": TwoStageImprovementRanker, "TwoStageObjectiveRanker": TwoStageObjectiveRanker, "TwoStageRandomDirectionRanker": TwoStageRandomDirectionRanker, "density": DensityRanker, "imp": ImprovementRanker, "nov": NoveltyRanker, "obj": ObjectiveRanker, "rd": RandomDirectionRanker, "2imp": TwoStageImprovementRanker, "2obj": TwoStageObjectiveRanker, "2rd": TwoStageRandomDirectionRanker, } def _get_ranker( klass: Callable[[Int | None], RankerBase] | str, seed: Int | None ) -> RankerBase: """Returns a ranker class based on its name. ``klass`` can be a reference to the class of the ranker, the full name of a ranker, e.g. "ImprovementRanker", or the abbreviated name for a ranker such as "imp".
+Args: klass: This parameter may either be a callable (e.g. a class or a lambda function) that takes in a seed parameter and returns an instance of :class:`RankerBase`, or it may be a full or abbreviated ranker name. seed: Seed for the ranker.
+Returns: The corresponding ranker class instance. """ if isinstance(klass, str): if klass in _NAME_TO_RANKER_MAP: return _NAME_TO_RANKER_MAP[klass](seed) raise ValueError( f"`{klass}` is not the full or abbreviated name of a valid ranker" ) if callable(klass): ranker = klass(seed) if isinstance(ranker, RankerBase): return ranker raise ValueError( f"Callable `{klass}` did not return an instance of RankerBase." ) raise ValueError(f"`{klass}` is neither a callable nor a string")